christopher-kwok/integrating-dbr-into-shopify-store/README.md

 ```

 ### `dbr.liquid`
-This snippet initiates Dynamsoft Barcode Reader SDK to perform barcode scanning.
-It will redirect user to search page when a barcode has been found and decoded.
+This snippet initializes the Dynamsoft Barcode Reader SDK to perform barcode scanning.
+It will redirect the user to the search page when a barcode has been found and decoded.

 ```html
 <style>